Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 Can I reinstate car insurance after it lapses?

 Yes, in many cases you can reinstate a lapsed car insurance policy — but it depends on your insurer and how long the policy has been lapsed.
-Most insurers allow reinstatement within the grace period (typically 7–30 days) by paying overdue premiums and a reinstatement fee of $25–$150.
-After the grace period, reinstatement may still be possible but is not guaranteed.
+Most insurers allow reinstatement within the grace period (typically 7–30 days) by paying overdue premiums and a reinstatement fee that commonly ranges from $25 to $50 (some charge up to $150).
+Digital insurers can often restore coverage instantly upon payment, while agent-based carriers may take 1 to 5 business days.
 If your insurer denies reinstatement, you'll need to apply for a new policy right away.

 What happens if I get pulled over with a lapsed insurance policy?

-If you're pulled over while driving with lapsed insurance, you face serious consequences including fines ranging from $100 to over $5,000, license suspension, vehicle impoundment, and potentially an SR-22 filing requirement for 2–3 years.
+If you're pulled over while driving with lapsed insurance, you face serious consequences including fines ranging from $50 to over $5,000, license suspension, vehicle impoundment, and potentially an SR-22 (or FR-44) filing requirement for 2–5 years.
 The severity depends on your state and whether it's your first or a repeat offense.
-Some states like New York and West Virginia treat certain offenses as misdemeanors with potential jail time.
-Always carry current proof of insurance to avoid this situation.
+Some states like New York, Georgia, and Massachusetts treat certain offenses as misdemeanors with potential jail time.
+Always carry current proof of insurance to avoid this situation — review penalties for driving without insurance in your state.

 How long does a car insurance lapse affect my rates?